 Entebbe, a little town located on the shores of Lake Victoria, is a smaller and more laid-back alternative to the capital city of Kampala.
 If city chilling is your kind of vibe, there’s lot to keep you occupied in this town.
 Go kayaking, horseback riding, relax on the shores, play volleyball, do some birdwatching, shopping at the craft markets – the list goes on!

 In Entebbe you will find the seductive shores of lake Victoria.
-This majestic and vast expanse of water shares borders with nations like Tanzania, Uganda, and Kenya.
-Lake Victoria is therefore often referred to as The Pearl and Pride of Africa.
-It is the largest tropical lake in Africa and the chief reservoir of the White Nile, and is also the second largest fresh water lake in the world.
+This majestic and vast expanse of water shares borders with nations like Tanzania, Uganda and Kenya.
+Lake Victoria is the largest tropical lake in Africa and the chief reservoir of the White Nile.
+It’s is also the second largest fresh-water lake in the world.

 Whilst visiting Lake Victoria, if you are looking for a place to do some much needed unwinding, check out the Ssese Islands.
 They are one of the less visited areas in Uganda, yet no less beautiful!
 This archipelago of 84 small islands are located in the middle of Lake Victoria and boast some seriously stunning white-sand beaches.
 Perfect for relaxing and soaking in one of their famous sunsets.

 Northeast of Entebbe, Kampala is a dynamic and engaging city with a rich and colourful history.
 The capital city adds yet another flavour to your Uganda experience and you get to see one more side of real Africa.
-Our local leader Dan can take you to a local dinner/bar/nightlife in the evening which, in the city that some have branded the “the city that never sleeps”, can be an adventure for itself!
-If you have enough time also be sure to check out the Kasubi Tombs, the resting place of four kings of Buganda and a UNESCO World Heritage Site.
+Our local leader Dan can take you to a local restaurant or bar in the evening which can be an adventure in itself!
+If you’ve enough time, also be sure to check out the Kasubi Tombs, the resting place of four kings of Buganda and a UNESCO World Heritage Site.